tkngaejcpi/tkngaejcpi.github.io/src/data/posts/introduction-to-mcmc.md

 **How do you define a Markov Chain?**

-A Markov chain is essentially:
+A Markov chain is essentially a tuple of:

 - State space: $S$
 - Transition function: $T: S \times S \mapsto [0, 1]$